The TSL Kids Crew Blog

 Summer camp programs are an excellent way for children and generally for any person from any age bracket to break the monotony of your life.
 Doing the same thing daily can be quite de-motivating.
-School going children always look forward to getting out of school and attending a summer camp somewhere.
+School going children always look forward to getting out of school and attending a camp somewhere.

 Development of thinking and problem-solving skills- in the current society we are living in, people will not always be there to help you out of a situation.
 The skills learned help the child to fit well in society as they can help themselves and even others in case of a problem.

 Self-reliance- Children have become mommy and daddy kids more than acceptable limit.
 If this is not controlled, the child can become irresponsible.
-Summer programs takes these kids away from their parents, and they can learn new ways of doing things without the help of their parents.
+These programs takes these kids away from their parents, and they can learn new ways of doing things without the help of their parents.

 They develop resilience- At the camps; the motto is to try until you make it.
 The spirit helps the kids to understand that success does not necessarily come at first trial.
 In most of the major cases, you have to try several times to achieve success.